noahlange/arc-rpg/content/04-Skills/02-Success-and-failure.md

 > _Example:_ Gus rolled Software -2º — a failure with a degree of 2.

-A higher degree of success corresponds to a higher quality of success.
-But since a high skill level is required in order for a high-value roll to _be_ a success, only the truly skilled can obtain more than one or two degrees of success.
+A higher degree of success indicates a higher _quality_ of success.
+But since a high skill level is required in order for a high-value roll to succeed, only the truly skilled can obtain more than one or two degrees of success.

 > _Example:_ Robin Hood (Archery 20) faces the Sheriff of Nottingham (Archery 16) and Friar Tuck (Archery 8).
 Friar Tuck succeeds with a 2 (+1º), striking one of the target's outermost rings.
 The Sheriff succeeds near the peak of his ability at 15, or +4º, and hits the bullseye.
 Robin Hood rolls 20 (+5º), splitting the Sheriff's arrow with great éclat.